Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data

-As a representative case study, we focus on a prototypical molecular system with non-trivial internal dynamics.
-Specifically, we analyze atomistic Molecular Dynamics (MD) trajectories of a system consisting of 2048 TIP4P/ICE~\cite{abascal2005potential} molecules at the melting temperature~\cite{caruso_timesoap_2023}.
+As a representative case study, we focused on a prototypical molecular system with non-trivial internal dynamics.
+Specifically, we analyzed the atomistic Molecular Dynamics (MD) trajectories of a system consisting of 2048 TIP4P/ICE~\cite{abascal2005potential} molecules at the melting temperature~\cite{caruso_timesoap_2023}.
 Initially, half of the molecules are in the liquid phase, while the other half form solid ice.
 After equilibration, a $50$~ns production run was performed under $NPT$ conditions (see Methods section for complete details on the molecular model and simulation setup).

-Recent studies have demonstrated that a general yet relatively simple descriptor, the Local Environments and Neighbors Shuffling (LENS), can effectively capture the intrinsic dynamics of such system with remarkable sensitivity.
-As illustrated in Fig.~\ref{fig:fig1}A, the LENS value for every particle in the system is computed for each sampling interval (of length $\delta t$) along the MD trajectory.
+Recent studies have demonstrated that a general yet relatively simple descriptor, LENS, can effectively capture the intrinsic dynamics of such system with remarkable sensitivity.
+As illustrated in Fig.~\ref{fig:fig1}A, the LENS value for every particle in the system was computed for each sampling interval (of length $\delta t$) along the MD trajectory.
 This is done by measuring the variation, frame by frame, in the string of the IDs of the neighbors within a specified cutoff radius (dashed circles in Fig.~\ref{fig:fig1}A).
 LENS captures events such as the addition, removal, or permutation of neighbors during $\delta t$, offering insights into the local dynamics of the environment surrounding each particle in the system.

-In this case, 2048 LENS time-series are extracted -- one for each molecule, considering only the oxygen atoms -- each consisting of 500 frames ($\delta t = 100$~ps); see Fig.~\ref{fig:fig1}B. The probability kernel density estimate (KDE) of the data points reveals two distinct peaks (Fig.~\ref{fig:fig1}B, shown in blue).
+In this case, 2048 LENS time series were extracted -- one for each molecule, considering only the oxygen atoms -- each consisting of 500 frames ($\delta t = 100$~ps); see Fig.~\ref{fig:fig1}B. The probability kernel density estimate (KDE) of the data points revealed two distinct peaks (Fig.~\ref{fig:fig1}B, shown in blue).
 The first and most prominent peak occurs at LENS intensity $\sim0.05$, corresponding to molecules that are nearly static.
 These represent the molecules in the ice phase, vibrating around their crystalline positions.
 The second, lower-density peak appears at a LENS intensity of $\sim0.35$, corresponding to the more dynamic molecules in the liquid phase.